Magic Loop Knitting: A Simple Step-by-Step Tutorial

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-The Magic Loop Method
+Why Use The Magic Loop Method?

 Magic Loop Step 2

-(For this tutorial I cast on 18 stitches)
+(For this tutorial, I cast on 18 stitches)

 Magic Loop Step 1

-2. Dividing The Stitches
+2. Divide the Stitches

 Magic Loop Step 2